Hutoorg/rdr-dl/README.md

 # Redirect and Download
-Redirect links and Files to download
+Redirect links and Files to download.

-We've set delay for 3 seconds
+We've set delay for 3 seconds.